tillchen/unsecure-bank/README.md

 # Unsecure Bank

 This is an intentionally unsecure bank Android app for the SWE 266P course at UCI.
+The main branch has fixed the last 4 vulnerabilities.
+The unsecure branch has all 5 vulnerabilities listed below.

 ## How to run